donnywdavis/hackingwithswift/README.md

 to determine right answers and update the labels accordingly.
 Show and hide the buttons as selections are made.
 Use an observer for the score variable to update the label on the screen whenever the score variable changes.

+## Project 9
+Copy project 7 and add logic to use GCD (Grand Central Dispatch) to fetch the JSON data from the web instead of on the main queue.